Fastcode/VisualMesh/readme/dataset.md

 "lens/k": float[2] # pixels
 ```

-If you have a TFRecord dataset which has the correct data types in it, but the keys are incorrect you are able to use the keys field in order to map the keys across.
+If you have a TFRecord dataset which has the correct data types in it, but the keys are incorrect you are able to use the keys field in the configuration file in order to map the keys across.
 For example, if you had a field in your dataset `camera/field_of_view` which contained the data required by `lens/fov` you would be able to set up your configuration file like so.
 ```yaml
 dataset: